-35 Years Ago: Paul McCartney Taps Into a Storied Past With His Third Solo Album, ‘Tug of War’
+How Paul McCartney Tapped Into a Storied Past With ‘Tug of War’

-For most of 1981, Paul McCartney worked on his third solo album, Tug of War.
+Paul McCartney worked on his third solo album, Tug of War, for most of 1981.

 So McCartney's will to carry on following these two life-shaking events could have resulted in another tossed-off experimental oddity like his previous solo work, 1980's McCartney II, or a worn rehash of what he accomplished with Wings for most of the '70s.
 Instead, Tug of War turned out to be his best album since 1973's Band on the Run, the one undisputed masterpiece of his post-Beatles career.

 It helped that he was working with producer George Martin for the first time since the Beatles' swan song, Abbey Road.
 Martin knew McCartney better than he knew himself in the studio.
 McCartney produced (or co-produced, in a couple rare cases) all of his previous solo records and Wings albums, and the finished material often steered all over the place in search of a direction.

 Martin was a pro who knew what made McCartney sound good.
 That included ace musicians to back the star, including jazz bassist Stanley Clarke, Stevie Wonder (who sang Tug of War's No. 1 hit, "Ebony and Ivory," with McCartney, and played various instruments), former Wings bandmate Denny Laine and, for two songs, old Beatles pal Ringo Starr.

 McCartney's last album with a band, Wings' 1979 finale Back to the Egg, was messy and unfocused.
 When he emerged a year later with his second solo record, he was entirely on his own, producing and playing every instrument himself.
 Tug of War was supposed to be – and, indeed, turned out to be – a rebirth of sorts for McCartney, who lost his way creatively over the previous few years.